cucumber/aruba/CONTRIBUTING.md

   entries for all fixes.
 * No need to add a [`CHANGELOG.md`] header at this point - this should be done later, when a new change is made.
-* If a major version is released, update the `still` branch, which points to the "old" major version.

 Now release it: